equivalent/equivalent.github.io/_posts/til/2020-06-04-run-script-as-a-activejob-sidekiq-job.md

 data was processed (if it's important data)

-But in lot of cases you don't need to introduce extra db field (as you are able to detect it from the DB results.
+But in lot of cases you don't need to introduce extra db field (as you are able to detect it from the DB results)

 Also there is no particular reason to introduce separate job file if you are able to place all of the logic in one ActiveJob file.
 It really depends how